MultiverseLearningProducts/swe-learning-plans/src/databases/sql.md

 This section covers the following topics:
 - Learn what SQL is and why it's used
+- Download your companies SQL IDE and software
 - Understand basic concepts such as tables, rows, columns, and databases
 - Learn how to write basic queries using `SELECT`, `FROM`, and `WHERE` clauses